 Technological tools can do wonders for truck driver retention, as the majority of the complaints from drivers can be addressed by a reliable fleet management system.
 Here are some benefits of technology to help improve a driver's working conditions:

 - Reduce driver wait time for the loading of goods into their trucks

 - Minimize failed deliveries and sending drivers for multiple returns

-- Route optimization to reduce slow, or clogged routes
+- Optimize routes to reduce slow, or clogged routes

-- Real-time communication between drivers and fleet dispatch
+- Enable real-time communication between drivers and fleet dispatch

 - Provide daily safety messages for drivers

-- Centralization of data for a more objective driver performance evaluation (reports)
+- Centralize data for a more objective driver performance evaluation and reports

-Most companies already have driver retention programs in place, but the data shows they're not effective enough, and can't slow the high turnover rate of truck drivers.
-An examination of the driver retention program must start by looking at ways to improve the delivery process to cut inefficiencies that lead to poor job satisfaction.
+Most companies already have driver retention programs in place, but the data shows they're not effective enough and can't slow the high turnover rate of truck drivers.
+An examination of driver retention programs must start by looking at ways to improve the delivery process to cut inefficiencies that lead to poor job satisfaction.
 Proper data gathering also helps in implementing driver incentive programs.
-Businesses will do well to invest in the right tools to help keep their drivers happy, and from leaving the profession altogether.
+Businesses will do well to invest in the right tools to help keep their drivers happy and from leaving the profession altogether.